SomeWeekendReading/someweekendreading.github.io/_posts/2022-05-22-greens-asymmetry.md

-The lack, of course, is other people _picking up the trash._ If a couple people each pick up 2 pieces of trash a day, then their will dominates the situation and the street is clean after 10 days (1 trash/day in - 4 trash/day out = -3 trash/day).
+The lack, of course, is other people _picking up the trash._ If a couple people each pick up 2 pieces of trash a day, then their will dominates the situation and the street is clean after 10 days (1 trash/day in - 4 trash/day out = -3 trash/day, so a month's worth of trash is gone in 10 days).

 > A street with no litter is not one that never gets littered on.
 It's a street where the
 > _rate_ of people dropping trash is lower than the _rate_ of people picking up trash.